With our new multifamily program, Federal Capital Partners brings gas to a property.

 Back-up power generators are available in a wide range of sizes and can be used for the largest multifamily structures, and because it runs on natural gas, the need for fuel storage is eliminated completely.

-New piping program provides savings for Maryland builders and developers.
+New piping program provides savings for Maryland builders, developers and property owners

 Convert your multifamily building to individual meters.